chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cli/commands/browse.md

 #### Search

 You can enter the query editor by hitting `s` on the main view.
 This form allows you to submit `.get()` queries on your collection.
 You can edit the form by hitting `e` to enter edit mode, use `space` to toggle the metadata operator, and `Esc` to quit editing mode.
-To submit a query use Return.
+To submit a query use `Return`.

 The query editor persists your edits after you submit.
 You can clear it by hitting `c`.
 When viewing the results you can hit `s` to get back to the query editor, or `Esc` to get back to the main view.